endritshala/crud-project/README.md

 	3.Create and manage patient records, appointments, medical staff details, inventory, billing, and other relevant data.

 	4.Ensure regular backups of the database and follow security best practices to protect patient data.

-# License

-The Hospital Management System project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for personal or commercial purposes.